 "X-Men First Class was the second Cinefex article that I was more involved with.
 The final image on the cover above was modeled by the sup on the show, Kenny Huang, but I had the pleasure of contributing to the design process of the character early on.
 As you can see, she changed a little bit."

-Start your journey towards an exciting career as a 3D Modeler!
-Our 3D Modeling school offers beginner and advanced 3D Modeling courses taught by industry experts who have worked on projects such as Big Hero 6, Overwatch: Wildstar, and Batman vs Superman.
-Learn the latest 3D Modeling software and techniques used by studios all over the world - no prior experience necessary.
+Start your journey toward an exciting career as a 3D Modeler!
+CG Spectrum offers beginner and advanced 3D Modeling courses taught by industry experts who have worked on projects such as Big Hero 6, Overwatch: Wildstar, and Batman vs Superman.
+Learn the latest 3D Modeling software and techniques used by studios all over the world - no prior experience is necessary.